Swydo/custom-integrations/docs/reference/cli.md

 custom-integrations help
 ```

+### Global options

+#### Silent

+Disable non-critical logging.
+Errors and such will still be logged, such as when the `validate` command is used and
+it detects an issue with the configuration.

+`npx custom-integrations [command] -s`

+#### Verbose

+Increase the verbosity of logs.
+Available levels are "info" (default), "http", "verbose", "debug" and "silly", each
+additional `v` increases the verbosity level by one.

+`npx custom-integrations [command] -v[vvv]`

+### Start

+Start a local server.
+It's recommended you configure this command as your "start" script in your package.json file.

 Specify `--tunnel` to expose your integration to the internet so that you can hook it up to your Swydo development
 environment.
 You can also use a separate third-party tunnel, such as [ngrok](https://ngrok.com/)
 or [localtunnel](https://github.com/localtunnel/localtunnel) if you prefer.

-### Start

-Start a local server.
-This server can hook up to your Swydo development environment for testing.
-It's recommended
-you configure this command as your "start" script in your package.json file.

 ```bash
 custom-integrations start [options]
 ```
-omm

 ### Validate

 Validate your adapter configuration.
 Any configuration errors will be printed to the console.